• Products

 What is chat?

-Chat connects your service project with either Slack or Microsoft Teams to create issues directly from messages.
-When customers ask for help in chat, your agents respond, transition issues, and close requests — all without leaving Slack or Teams.
+Chat brings your service projects directly to either Slack or Microsoft Teams.
+When people ask for help in chat, your agents can create issues, respond, close requests, and more — all without leaving Slack or Teams.

 Your service project connects to either Slack or Teams through an app called Atlassian Assist.

-If you’re ready to set up chat for your service project, follow the steps for your tool below:
+If you’re ready to set up chat for your service project, follow the steps for your tool:

-A Jira site can only connect to one Slack workspace or Microsoft Teams tenant.
+A Jira site can only connect to one Slack workspace or Microsoft Teams tenant at a time.

 Agent channel